 Fruit Trees

-Fruit trees, like many others, should be pruned in the late winter to early spring.
 There is also the option of pruning in late July or August.
 However, severe pruning during this time can be harmful to the tree because it weakens it.
 This is why most pruning should begin closer to the beginning of spring.

 Pruning fruit trees allows for an open canopy rather than a cluttered and overwhelmed canopy of branches that block sunlight from the rest of the tree.
 A fruit tree that has been pruned and gets enough sun produces healthier and larger fruits.

 Note: Pruning during early winter can lessen the tree’s winter hardiness, allowing room for disease if severe cold temperatures meet the exposed stumps.
-Late winter is usually the best option, as it will take around two weeks for a tree to become winter-hardy again after pruning.

 When Not to Prune

 Generally, pruning in late summer and early fall is the worst time to prune most trees.
-Anderson explains: “The fall is not the time to learn how to prune.
+Andersen explains: “The fall is not the time to learn how to prune.
 Trees are preparing for dormancy then, and it’s taking all the good stuff out of its leaves to store.”

-You don’t want to prune at this time because pruning often encourages new growth, and that can prevent the tree from entering its natural dormancy.
-Pruning trees in the fall will cause them to struggle to heal in time for the cold season, which may lead to disease and decay within your tree.
+Pruning trees in the fall will cause trees to struggle to heal in time for the cold season, which may lead to disease and decay within your tree.

 Exception: Trimming trees in the fall works for deciduous types.
 Deciduous trees should be pruned in the late fall or early winter.
 This is at the start of the trees’ dormancy and helps prevent bleeding in the spring.